 We are going to take up all radial routs from the base camps without our backpacks, with a minimum set of equipment to give more time and effort to photography.

-September 1, 2020: Arrivals in Petropavlovsk-Kamchatsky (PKC) today.
+September 1, 2020: Arrival in Petropavlovsk-Kamchatsky (PKC).
 Check in.
-Couple of hours rest.
-After our lunch we will visit the Volcano Museum to get an orientation to the sites that we will visit and at dinner tonight we'll have a tour brief, and talk about the itinerary in detail, making sure everyone is fully prepared for the workshop. (/L/D)
+Couple of hours to have a rest.
+After lunch we will visit the Volcano Museum to get acquainted with the sights we are going to visit and have a brief tour, and at dinner we'll talk about the itinerary in detail, making sure everyone is fully prepared for the journey. (/L/D)

-September 2, 2020: The expedition begins with a full day's drive (about 500 km) tour first camp site at the Tolbachik volcano complex.
-Along the way we we stop for lunch.
-Our guides will setup camp at the place surrounded by lava fields and you can rest after the long journey.
+September 2, 2020: The expedition begins with a full day driving tour (about 500 km), with the first stop at the Tolbachik volcano complex.
+On our way we'll stop for lunch.
+Then our guides will set up a camp at a place surrounded by lava fields, and you will be able to rest after the long journey.
 (B/L/D)

-September 3, 2020: This morning we rise bright and early to take in the majesty of a nearby volcanic crater at sunrise.
-Crater hike is 1 hour with an elevation gain of 250m.
-In the evening, we will travel to nearby lava fields fields for a photo shoot.
+September 3, 2020: This morning we'll get up really early to take a trip to a gorgeous nearby volcanic crater, starting out at sunrise.
+The crater hike will take us one hour, with an elevation gain of 250 m.
+In the evening, we will travel to the nearest lava fields for a photo shoot.

-September 5, 2020: It's time to return to civilization with overnight in typical Siberian village Kozyrevsk.
-We will have hot shower and time to rest.
+September 5, 2020: It's time to return to civilization, with a night in a typical Siberian village of Kozyrevsk.
+We will take a hot shower and have some time to rest.
 (B/L/D)

-September 6, 2020: Whole day drive to our hotel.
-Along the way we will stop for a lunch.
+September 6, 2020: A whole day drive to our hotel, on our way we will stop for lunch.
 Check in.
-After the dinner we will have short brief to discuss our further itinerary.
+After dinner we'll get together for a short time to discuss our further itinerary.
 (B/L/D)

-September 11, 2020: We should say goodbye to Kurilskoye Lake.
-After about 4 hours drive will come to small village Paratunka surrounded by hot thermal springs.
-We will overnight here in the camp.
-You will have a shower and small swimming pool with hot spring water.
-It is time to relax.
+September 11, 2020: It's time to say good-bye to Kurilskoye Lake.
+After about a four-hour drive we'll come to a small village of Paratunka surrounded by hot thermal springs.
+We'll stay overnight in a camp there.
+You'll have an opportunity to take a shower or bathe in a small swimming pool with hot spring water.
+Time to relax!
 (B/L/D)